xd009642/xd-tts/slides/melgen.typ

   == What Is a Mel Spectrogram?

   - The mel scale is a pitch scale so that all tones sound equidistant to human ears
-  - For a window of time you can think of this as a histogram of frequency information
+  - For a window of time, this is like a histogram of frequency information
-  - The smaller a feature space the easier to fit a network to at the cost of accuracy
+  - The smaller a feature space the easier to fit a model
   - Generating raw audio would require a lot more data ]

+#slide[
+  == Tacotron2

+  - Sequence-to-sequence model, published 2018.
+  - No longer state of the art - but still very good
+]

 #slide[